Yasu, Kōchi

+History

 On March 1, 2006, Yasu, along with the towns of Akaoka, Kagami and Noichi, and the village of Yoshikawa (all from Kami District), was merged to create the city of Kōnan and no longer exists as an independent municipality.

 The port, Tei, is located in the south-east of the town and dates from the Edo period, over 200 years ago.
 The port walls of the time have remained intact.